Meet our Farmer Ambassadors

 Balbirnie Home Farms, Fife

 Johnnie farms 3335 acres of mixed cereals and vegetables, beef cattle and forestry, in partnership with his father and a team of six farm staff.
-Balbirnie was chosen as AHDB’s Strategic Cereal Farm in Scotland this year.
+Balbirnie has been AHDB’s Strategic Cereal Farm Scotland since 2020.

 Johnnie says: “We're investing in regenerative agriculture and the integration of enterprises, including arable crops, livestock and forestry.
 I would like to see all farmers reducing tillage, reducing inputs, enhancing the environment and making a profit.”